disorderedmaterials/dissolve/web/docs/userguide/modules/correlation/accumulate/_index.md

 ## Overview

-The `Accumulate` takes radial distribution function or structure factor data from a correlation module (such as {{< module "GR" >}} or {{< module "NeutronSQ" >}}) and accumulates an online average.
+The `Accumulate` module takes radial distribution function or structure factor data from a correlation module (such as {{< module "GR" >}} or {{< module "NeutronSQ" >}}) and accumulates an online average.
 As such it can be used to form a smoothed set of partials (and their total) for further analysis, saving to plot in production-quality graphs etc.

 The averaging performed by the `Accumulation` module differs from that performed in the correlation modules themselves - there, the average is a moving average, with `N` sets of partials stored in memory or in the restart file.
 Much like the various `Calculate` modules, the `Accumulation` module forms an online average with no history.